 - In a large pot, melt coconut oil and sauté the ginger, chili pepper, and onion until soft and slightly browned.

 - Add butternut squash pieces, roasted garlic, vegetable broth, and coconut milk.
 Stir well.

 - Bring soup to a boil and let it simmer for about 15 minutes.

 - Add cream, salt, and pepper.
 Adjust spices to liking.

-- If desired, garnish with pumpkin seeds or croutons.
+- Transfer soup to bowls and, if desired, garnish with pumpkin seeds or croutons.

-- Serve with a fresh slice of bread and enjoy your homemade Roasted Butternut Squash Soup!
+- Enjoy your homemade Roasted Butternut Squash Soup!